 4. He is a team player.

 Another remarkable trait that Brady possesses is his willingness to be a team player.
-In the NFL, teams operate under a salary cap which is an agreement that places a limit on the amount of money that each team can spend on player contracts.
+In the NFL, teams operate under a salary cap, an agreement that limits the amount of money each team can spend on player contracts.
 The franchise quarterback usually takes up the largest share of a team’s salary cap.
 Despite Brady being an all-time great quarterback, Brady has never been the highest-paid player in the NFL.
-In fact, estimates are Brady has sacrificed at least $60M to help build rosters that can contend for Super Bowls.
+Estimates are Brady has sacrificed at least $60M to help build rosters that can contend for Super Bowls.

 During his appearance on Jimmy Kimmel Live, Brady explained why he has never demanded to be the highest-paid player in the NFL.

-Now, most workers are not able to take less money to build a team around them.
-In fact, that should not be the expectation, but what can be learned from Brady's example is that sacrifice is often required to achieve team goals.
+Most workers cannot take less money to build a team around them.
+That should not be the expectation, but what can be learned from Brady's example is that sacrifice is often required to achieve team goals.